James Mooney

-James Mooney (February 10, 1861 – December 22, 1921) was an American ethnographer who lived for several years among the Cherokee.
+James Mooney (February 10, 1861 – December 22, 1921) was an American ethnographer who worked for the Bureau of American Ethnology for thirty-six years and studied North American, particularly the Kiowa, Cheyenne and Cherokee tribes.
+He lived for several years among the Cherokee.
 Known as "The Indian Man", he conducted major studies of Southeastern Indians, as well as of tribes on the Great Plains.
 He did ethnographic studies of the Ghost Dance, a spiritual movement among various Native American culture groups, after Sitting Bull's death in 1890.
 His works on the Cherokee include The Sacred Formulas of the Cherokees (1891), and Myths of the Cherokee (1900).
-All were published by the US Bureau of American Ethnology, within the Smithsonian Institution.
+All were published by the U.S. Bureau of American Ethnology, within the Smithsonian Institution.

 Native American artifacts collected by Mooney are held in the collections of the Department of Anthropology, National Museum of Natural History, Smithsonian Institution and the Department of Anthropology, Field Museum of Natural History.
 Papers and photographs from Mooney are in the collections of the National Anthropological Archives, Department of Anthropology, Smithsonian Institution.

 Early life

-James Mooney was born on February 10, 1861, in Richmond, Indiana, son of Irish Catholic immigrants.
-His formal education was limited to the public schools of the city.
-He became a self-taught expert on American tribes by his own studies and his careful observation during long residences with different groups.
-The field of ethnography was new in the late 19th century, and he helped create high standards for the work.
+James Mooney was born on February 10, 1861, in Richmond, Indiana.
+He was the son of Irish Catholic immigrants, James Mooney Sr. and Ellen Devlin.
+His parents came from farming families in County Meath.
+They left for Liverpool around 1849 and then migrated to New York in 1852.
+That same year, they were married at the Little Church of the Transfiguration in New York City.
+Their first child, Mary Anne, was born in 1853.
+The family soon moved to Richmond, Indiana, where James Mooney Sr. worked at a local gas company.
+Their next daughter, Margaret, was born in 1856.
+A few years later, Ellen gave birth to their son, James Mooney.
+James Mooney Sr. died of pneumonia when his son was only a few months old.

+Mooney's mother raised her children Catholic, sending them to St. Mary's Catholic Church for religious education.
+Mooney and his siblings were also brought up learning about their Irish roots through their mother and grandmother's stories about Irish folklore, history, and traditions.
+His sister Mary Anne would grow up to become a nun at Mount St. Clare Convent, while his other sister Margaret would remain a schoolteacher throughout her life.